 Creating Mobile Optimized Meta Descriptions

-When you’re optimizing a website for search engines, it’s critical that you take into account mobile audiences.
-It’s estimated that around 60% of all Google search queries come from mobile devices, and that figure is only going to go up in the future.
+When you’re optimizing an onlines store for search engines, it’s critical that you take into account mobile audiences.
+It’s estimated that around 69% of all internet users use mobile for product research, and that figure is only going to go up in the future.

 It’s a great idea to bare this in mind when you’re creating meta descriptions for your pages.
 We recommend that you use Yoast when creating your meta descriptions — they have incorporated buttons on their tool which allow you to switch between mobile and desktop meta descriptions.